-- The vehicle must be still during the satellite search.
-Do not walk through the vehicle. - Satellite reception is only possible, when the antenna is positioned in direct line of sight of the chosen satellite and the view is not blocked in any way.
+- ➤ The vehicle must be still during the satellite search.
+Do not walk through the vehicle. - Satellite reception is only possible, when the antenna is positioned in direct line of sight of the chosen satellite and the view is not blocked in any way. - > Also read the manufacturer's instruction manual.